-2020 has proved to be a bumper year for online selling.
-The eCommerce boom shows no sign of slowing down, so what’s on the agenda for WordPress 2021?
+The eCommerce boom shows no sign of slowing down, so what’s on the cards for WordPress 2021?
 In this blog, we’re gathering all the clues to piece together a picture for what WordPress might bring its users in the coming year.

 State of the Word: Roadmap for WordPress 2021